 Harmful at Small Amounts

-Studies show that BPA is toxic at low does.
+BPA testing in canned food show that BPA is toxic at low does.

 Sure we’ve all heard of concept “the dose makes the poison”.
 However chemicals like BPA don’t follow the linear dose-response curve that this is based on.
 Very low exposure can actually have different effects than high exposure.